-

 Godalming's War Memorial

-A memorial of a different kind was constructed almost opposite on the Lammas Lands, next to the church boundary and the bandstand
+A memorial of a different kind was constructed almost opposite on the Lammas Lands, next to the church boundary and near the bandstand

 (although the bandstand did not, of course, exist at the time).
 The cross in the churchyard was erected in 1921 and the years 1914 and 1918

-are inscribed at the base of the cross.
+were inscribed at the base of the cross.
 They are also engraved on the side facing the parish church.
-However, the names recorded
+The years 1939 and 1945 were added

-on the black marble plaque on the wall below it were not added until the 1990s.
+However, the names recorded on the black marble plaque on the wall below it were not added until the 1990s.

-The inscription on the marble reads:
+The inscription on the black marble reads:

 "In memory of the people of this town who gave their lives in the War 1939 - 1945".